Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 In the garage:

-Sweet potatoes last about 6 months stored in other dark, well-ventilated places, such as a cellar, basement, or garage where there’s plenty of air circulation.
+Sweet potatoes last about six months and are stored in other dark, well-ventilated places, such as a root cellar, basement, or garage with plenty of air circulation.

 It’s always wise to inspect stored produce every few weeks to catch anything spoiled early.